Information for Providers

 - Current Status of Suicide Report

-- McClean Suicide Prevention and Assessment Course 2022
+- McClean Suicide Prevention and Assessment Course 2022: video recordings available.

 - The REACH Institute offers evidence-based mental health trainings for primary care providers for a fee (CME offered).
 VTCPAP teamed up with REACH to offer a three-day training for 25 Vermont PCPs in January, and will offer this opportunity again in the summer of 2023.
 Email vtcpap@vtcpap.com to be placed on the list of PCPs interested in future trainings.
 You can also sign up individually for REACH courses throughout the year on their website.